Developer Guide

 - NUSave should work on any mainstream OS as long as it has Java

-or above installed. - NUSave should be able to hold up to 1000 budgets and expenditures without a noticeable sluggishness in performance for typical usage.
+11or above installed. - NUSave should be able to hold up to 1000 budgets and expenditures without a noticeable sluggishness in performance for typical usage.

 - A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks at a faster speed compared to clicking with the mouse.